Zapper-fi/protocol/docs/Interpretation/contract-position-interpretation/overview.md

 Like [App Tokens](/docs/Interpretation/app-token-interpretation/overview), App Contract Positions represent onchain investments and what their redeemable value is, in terms of underlying tokens.

-The key difference is in that these positions are **not tokenized**, and are a bit more arbitrary in nature.
+The key difference is that these positions are **not tokenized**, and are a bit more arbitrary.

 - For App Tokens, you deposit a token and receive a token in return.
 Thus, it is tokenized.
 - For App Contract Positions, you deposit a token and do not receive any tokens in return.
 Instead, the contract you deposited into logs the investment as a position on the contract, and you can redeem the position for the underlying token at any time.